How Wide Should Garden Paths Be for Easy Access and Less Mud?

 Accessible paths: 48 inches minimum, wider where possible

-If the garden should accommodate mobility aids, strollers, or people walking side by side, wider paths are usually better.
-A 48-inch path can work as a minimum in many cases, but turning spaces and passing areas should also be considered.
-For long paths, adding occasional widened sections can improve usability without expanding every foot of the route.
+If the garden should accommodate mobility aids, strollers, or side-by-side walking, wider paths are usually better.
+A 48-inch path can serve as a minimum in many situations, but turning spaces and passing areas should also be considered.

 The best garden path width depends on what the path is for.
-A path used only to reach a birdbath does not need the same dimensions as a route used daily for watering, harvesting, and hauling compost.
+A route to a birdbath does not need the same dimensions as a path used every day for watering, harvesting, and hauling compost.
+Before choosing a width, ask how the path will actually function.

 For ornamental gardens